aredn/documentation_es/README.md

-# AREDN Documentation
+# AREDN Documentation (Spanish)
-This repository is for creating documentation for the AREDN project so it can be made available on ReadTheDocs.
+This repository is for creating Spanish documentation for the AREDN project so it can be made available on ReadTheDocs.

 ## Viewing the Docs:
 To view the AREDN documentation in a web browser, navigate to [https://arednmesh.readthedocs.io/en/latest/](https://arednmesh.readthedocs.io/en/latest/) or select your choice from the `Docs` dropdown menu on [https://arednmesh.org](https://arednmesh.org).